UK switched to British Summer Time on 27 March

-Greenwich Mean Time or GMT is the time displayed by the Shepherd Gate Clock at the Royal Observatory in Greenwich, London.
-When the sun is at its highest point exactly above the Prime Meridian, it is 12:00 noon at Greenwich.
+The time displayed by the Shepherd Gate Clock at the Royal Observatory in Greenwich, London, is always GMT.
+When the sun is at its highest point exactly above the Prime Meridian at the Royal Observatory, it is 12:00 noon at Greenwich.

 Every 15° longitude represents one hour's difference in time: (24 x 15 = 360, the degrees of a circle).
 You can work out the time at every location on earth if you know how many degrees it is east or west of Greenwich.